AgentMC/Sao18/Translate/En/PR-III-01.md

 That moment——.

-A huge deep, very deep emotion unknown to her was passed through the inside of Suteica's back.
+A huge deep, very deep emotion unknown to her was passed through the inside of Stika's back.

 Hard to breath, enough to be painful.

 "Ah ... ... ah ......"

-It overlapped with the leaked sigh, and the voice of Lauranei sounded quietly in the ears.
+It overlapped with the leaked sigh, and the voice of Laurannay sounded quietly in the ears.

-"Sutey.
+"Stee.
 I know.
 I know that people."

 "Yeah, Laura ...
 I, too, I do."